Table of Contents Show

 7.2.
 What They Will Ask You?

-- If you or your spouse have ever worked for the railroad industry;
+- If you or your spouse have ever worked in the railroad industry.

-- Whether you qualified for or expect to receive a pension or annuity based on your own employment with the Federal government of the United States or one of its States or local subdivisions;
+- Whether you qualified for or expect to receive a pension or annuity based on your employment with the Federal government of the United States or one of its States or local subdivisions.

 - Whether you had earnings in all years since 1978;

-- The date you became unable to work because of illnesses, injuries or conditions and if you are still unable to work; and
+- The date you became unable to work because of illnesses, injuries, or conditions and if you are still unable to work.

-- Include annuities and lump sum payments that you received in the past; and
+- Include annuities and lump sum payments that you received in the past.

 7.3.
 Some Examples Include: